Hieu-Doan/Smart_Parking_Car_Arduino_Raspberry_Web/README.md

 ## How to run
 ### Arduino
 0. Add Library of folder "Library_for_System": Sketch-> Add File-> Choose...
+  - File library RFID1 of "Sunfounder" which I was a reference in their website but it can't turn off by Select Slave pins in each RFID so that I was edited for me in this project.
 1. Connection description in code Arduino.
 2. Load code Arduino "System" into the board.